Registering with an Online Casino in New Jersey

-- You'll be asked for additional information to confirm your identity.
+- Provide personal information, including: email address, name, date of birth, and gender.
+You'll be asked for additional information to confirm your identity.

-- Respond to the confirmation email, call, or text message to confirm your identity.
+- You may need to respond to the confirmation email, call, or text message to confirm your identity.

 - If you're playing from a laptop or desktop, you'll probably need to download geolocation software.
 This is so that the casino can confirm that you're playing within New Jersey state lines.
 You can read more about that below.